 A key focus throughout the year has been to continually improve customer satisfaction across all areas of the business in line with our Customer Strategy.
-This has enabled us to focus on the key areas that are important to our customers on an everyday basis and has led to development of our Customer the These commitments Commitments. are underpinned by our corporate values and our dedication to exceeding customer expectations in everything that we do.
+This has enabled us to focus on the key areas that are important to our customers on an everyday basis and has led to the development of our Customer Commitments.
+These commitments are underpinned by our corporate values and our dedication to exceeding customer expectations in everything that we do.